Horse Slaughter Is Not Euthanasia.

 Horse Slaughter Abroad

 Until a ban is in place, every American horse is at risk of meeting this fate.
-Fortunately, in April 2015, Congress introduced the Safeguard American Food Exports (SAFE) Act (H.R.1942/S. 1214) to prohibit the slaughter of horses for human consumption in the United States and ban their export abroad for that purpose—but we need your help to ensure Congress passes this important legislation.
+Fortunately, in January 2017 the Safeguard American Food Exports (SAFE) Act (H.R.
+113) was introduced in the U.S. House of Representatives.
+The bill would prohibit the slaughter of horses for human consumption in the United States and ban their export abroad for that purpose—but we need your help to ensure Congress passes this important legislation.